juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 its pretty, colorful, configurable like GKrellM,</br>
 but has a strange way of doing things.</br>
 configuration has nested sub menus.</br>
-To edit each panel needs to select the border of the panel, Up Border: Add, Delete, Height.</br>
+To edit each panel needs to select the border of the panel,</br> Up Border: Add, Delete, Height.</br>
 Down Border: opens "Edit Mode" then click the actual panel to Edit. </br>
 instead of vibrating icons like Mobiles.</br>